mkonda/limelight/README.md

 that let's me stay plugged in at my shell prompt and focus on getting the next thing done like todo.sh.

+[Here](PriorityABC.md) is a simple writeup of how I use all of this, including how I prioritize and use the search in a structured way to help keep track of things.

 ## Set Up

 To run `limelight` you can either: